Forcepoint Security Manager **Featured Article**

 Module issues happen when a log in is successful, but the module itself will not load due to an error message.
-This is most noticed if one module, such as Web, will not open but another module, such as Data does open.
+This is most apparent if one module, such as Web, will not open, but another module, such as Data, does open.

 General (All Modules)

 A separate issue might be for a specific menu, such as Reporting, of which troubleshooting will be for the service(s) related to the menu selected rather than the Manager as a whole, and will generally not be covered in this article.
 This article will also not address Alerts or System Health within Triton Manager.
 Please see Featured Articles Home and our Knowledge Base for additional troubleshooting steps.

 How to create and install a new server certificate in the TRITON EIP infrastructure